munin-monitoring/munin-monitoring.github.io/README.md

 - Titles should go from `<h2>` to `<h6>`.
 The `<h1>` tag is reserved to page title and header logo.
 - Do not start your page with `# My page title`.
 Page titles are already displayed by the `markdown-page` template.
 - Assets (images or other related files) must be put in `/assets/{page_name}/`

+## 301 Redirects
+To avoid a lot of 404 errors due to external links, we have to setup some 301 redirect rules.
+They are all set in the `.htaccess` file at the root of this project.